awsdocs/amazon-emr-management-guide/doc_source/emr-kerberos-cross-realm.md

    }'
    ```

+1. Create the cluster with the following attributes:
+   + Use the `--security-configuration` option to specify the security configuration that you created\.
+We use *MyKerberosConfig* in the example\.
-1. Create the cluster, specifying the security configuration \(in this example, `MyKerberosConfig`\) and the same subnet you created in [Step 1: Set Up the VPC and Subnet](#emr-kerberos-ad-network)\.
+   + Use the `SubnetId` property of the `--ec2-attributes option` to specify the subnet that you created in [Step 1: Set Up the VPC and Subnet](#emr-kerberos-ad-network)\.
+We use *step1\-subnet* in the example\.
+   + Use the `AdditionalMasterSecurityGroups` and `AdditionalSlaveSecurityGroups` of the `--ec2-attributes` option to specify that the security group associated with the AD Domain Controller from [Step 2: Launch and Install the Active Directory Domain Controller](#emr-kerberos-ad-dc) is associated with the cluster master node as well as core and task nodes\.
+We use *sg\-012xrlmdomain345* in the example\.

-   Also specify the following cluster\-specific `kerberos-attributes`:
+   Use `--kerberos-attributes` to specify the following cluster\-specific Kerberos attributes:
-   + The realm for the cluster that you specified when you set up the Active Directory domain controller
+   + The realm for the cluster that you specified when you set up the Active Directory domain controller\.
    + The cross\-realm trust principal password that you specified as `passwordt` in [Step 4: Configure an Incoming Trust on the Active Directory Domain Controller](#emr-kerberos-ad-configure-trust)\.
    + A `KdcAdminPassword`, which you can use to administer the cluster\-dedicated KDC\.
    + The user logon name and password of the Active Directory account with computer join privileges that you created in [Step 3: Add User Accounts to the Domain for the EMR Cluster](#emr-kerberos-ad-users)\.